-The clocks struck midnight, and the chimes were punctuating the rhythmic pounding of Tony’s hands against the kitchen door; he’d given up on the handle soon after hearing Dave calling for help and taken to the approach of kicking and punching.
+The clocks struck midnight, and the chimes punctuated the rhythmic pounding of Tony’s hands against the kitchen door.
+He’d given up on the handle soon after hearing Dave calling for help and taken to kicking and punching.
 The wood still hadn’t broken or even dented, despite the fact that it was rotten to the core.
 Tony could no longer distinguish Dave’s voice from the chorus of alarmed shouts and yells emanating from the kitchen, and even those sounds were growing quieter by the minute.
 Behind him, Jean was sobbing in distress.

 Tony, who was growing weak and dizzy from his efforts, gave the door one last punch and completely missed.
 His loosely clenched fist connected with the hard corner of the doorframe and he swore in pain as he leaned against the wall, panting.
 He felt defeated.

 “Tony,” Jean whispered through astonished tears.
 “Look.”

 She raised a trembling hand to point at the bottom of the door.
 From his close proximity, Tony couldn’t see what she was pointing at, so he backed away from the door and sat down next to her on the bottom step.
 Now that he shared Jean’s perspective, Tony was able to see a small sliver of what was happening in the kitchen.

 The gap directly under the kitchen door was harshly illuminated by a livid glow which flickered and shifted between shades of white, yellow and crimson; the light was growing stronger even as the screams from the people trapped inside were growing weaker.
 Tony realised what was happening just a second before he smelled the smoke, and the foul stink of it intensified his anger so much that he only became more determined to break down the door.

 Tony ran faster than he’d ever run before as he charged across the ruined patio, each step bringing him closer to the-